juanburdick/Clarence-Curse-DND/QUICK REFERENCE.md

 ### Counterspell - `Reaction*` Trigger is creature casting a spell within 60 ft
 Summary: Counterspell.
 If target is higher than slot, roll Charisma.
 DC 10 + the spell's level.

-### Hellish Rebuke - `Reaction*` Trigger is taking damage
-Summary: You kick Miette?
-Death.
-When you take damage, attacking creature makes a Dex save.
-On failure, 4d10 Fire damage.
-On success, half.

 ### Dispel Magic - `Action`
 Summary: Automatically dispels equal or lower.
 If target is higher than slot, roll Charisma.
 DC 10 + the effect's level.